What Is a CSA Score?

 - On a scale of 0-100, it ranks carriers and drivers in seven different categories such as Hours of Service Compliance, Unsafe Driving, Crash Indicator, and more.

 - Carriers with higher scores are less likely to be involved in an accident or other violation.
-Also, visit the link to know more information.

 - Drivers also get benefits from having high CSA scores since they may be able to find better job opportunities with companies that have high safety ratings.